Last Updated on March 3, 2023 by Katie Barton

 Wipe Down Tables, TV Stands, and Hard Surfaces

 Use your all-purpose cleaner or wood cleaner to wipe down tables, tv stands, and other hard surfaces.
-Make sure to get the tops, bottom, and sides of each surface.
+Get the tops, bottom, and sides of each surface.

-Remove any cushions from your furniture and use an attachment to vacuum any crumbs thoroughly.
+Remove any cushions from your furniture and use an attachment to vacuum crumbs and dirt.
 Vacuum the cushions as well.

 Vacuum Under Furniture